Title: Who Killed Jesus?

 - Where is your power and how do you use it?

-- With your family? – over your wife or husband, over your kids.
+- With your family? – over your wife or husband, over your kids, or your adult parents.
 Sometimes one of the spouses holds the purse strings and lords it over the other.
-Spouses us their power to without favor – sexual favor, getting their husband or wife to behave or do or act or… Sometimes, the oldest in the family use their power to get what they want.
-Maybe it is money they have and they use their money to get their grown up kids to do and act and … I’ve even seen little children run a family – using their power over their parents.
+Spouses us their power to withhold favor – sexual favor, getting their husband or wife to behave or do or act or… Sometimes, the oldest in the family use their power to get what they want.
+Maybe it is money they have and they use their money to get their grown up kids to do and act and (story of young woman whose grandparents told her that they would pay for her medical school if she lost weight… I’ve even seen little children run a family – using their power over their parents.